ancyregis/Notes/Notes.md

 When we use the (volatile unsigned int *)then we call as address integer poiter typecaste (RCC_BASE + AHB1EN_R_OFFSET)will be changes as address.
 (*(volatile unsigned int *)(RCC_BASE + AHB1EN_R_OFFSET))

+21/02/2024

+SERIAL Communication
+sender----->reciver
+data being transffered  one by one(line by line process) less cost
+8 bit data is transferred one bit ata a time serial communication uses two methods:
+1.SYNCHRONOUS
+clock is transmitted with data
+2. ASYNCHRONOUS
+no clock is transmitted(baudrate)

+PARALLEL communication
+      ------->
+sender------->reciver
+      ------->

+8 bit data is transferred at the same time hight cost faster than serial communication

+Mbps - mega bits per second
+LSB - Least dignificance bit
+MSB - Most Significance bit
+UART- universal asynchronous receiver/transmitter
+UART is a serial communication.

+DUPLEX
+Data can be transmitted and received
+               transmitter------------->receiver
+               receiver<----------------transmitter
+eg: phone
+SIMPLEX
+Data can be transmitied only an received only.
+- one direction only
+eg: FM
+           transmitter----------------->receiver
+HALFDUPLEX
+Data can be transmitted in only one way at a time FULLDUPLEX
+Data can be transmitted in both ways. eg:UART
+→In arynchronous transmission, each byte (character) is packed between start and stop bite

+In UART-it (stop bit) can be a bit, 1 bit or 1/2 bit
+→ Baudrate
+connection speed expereused in bets per second